Goldilocks hopes return to Wall St after benign inflation report

 The CPI data is "telling us that the Fed is done, there's nothing left for it to do here," said Thomas Hayes, chairman at hedge fund Great Hill Capital.

-The data also offered more support for investors who had already been growing more optimistic about the market.
+The data also supported the views of investors who had been growing more optimistic about the market.
 Fund managers turned overweight equities in November for the first time since April 2022, according to the BofA survey.

 They also reported the third-largest overweight in bonds in the past two decades, according to the survey, as cash levels dropped to 4.7% from 5.3%.

-Meanwhile, Fed Chair Jerome Powell warned last week that central bank officials were "not confident" that interest rates were yet high enough to finish the battle with inflation.
+“Inflation is still too high and the labor market still too tight for the Fed to ... announce an end to the rate-hiking cycle,” wrote Brian Rose, senior US economist at UBS Global Wealth Management.
+“Such an announcement is likely to be at least three months away unless the data takes a sudden turn toward the weaker side.”

-Jamie Cox, managing partner for Harris Financial Group, said the CPI data confirmed "what everyone already knew - inflation is on the decline in a meaningful way."
+Others were wary that the Fed could risk hurting the economy by keeping monetary policy too tight for too long.

-"The question now for the Fed is whether they continue to believe that slowing the economy into recession is needed to completely conquer inflation," Cox said.
+"The question now for the Fed is whether they continue to believe that slowing the economy into recession is needed to completely conquer inflation," said Jamie Cox, managing partner for Harris Financial Group.
 "I certainly hope not."

 Slowing US inflation boosts hopes Fed done with rate hikes